FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Understanding_Microsoft.Extensions.Caching_A_Comprehensive_Guide.md

 ---
+description: 'In this article, we will discuss:'
+imgSrc: /imgs/2023/549017699.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2024-08-16T12:11:06.000Z'
+tags: []
 title: Understanding Microsoft.Extensions.Caching A Comprehensive Guide
-pubDate: "2024-08-16T12:11:06.000Z"
-description: "In this article, we will discuss:"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Understanding Microsoft.Extensions.Caching: A Comprehensive Guide

 Microsoft.Extensions.Caching is a set of libraries used for caching in .NET applications.
 It provides various in-memory and distributed cache implementations that can be used with any .NET application, regardless of whether it's an ASP.NET Core web application, console application, or any other type of application built with .NET.